pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 It is useful when your gherkin language is different than english but your classes and records still are in english.

-> 💡 Remember in **DDD guidelines**, a strong objective is to share the **same language across the team / company**, from
+> 💡 Remember in **Domain Driven Development guidelines**, a strong objective is to share the **same language across the team / company**, from
-> domain
-> experts to developers.
+> domain experts to developers.
 The code must be aligned to domain specific terms.
 So in the example, if we decided a * *customer**
 > has a **full name**
 > instead of a **name**, it is preferable to rename the property `Name` into `FullName` instead of overriding the mapped